 Newtown is a very small borough located in the state of Pennsylvania.
-With a population of 2,222 people and seven constituent neighborhoods, Newtown is the 563rd largest community in Pennsylvania.
-Much of the housing stock in Newtown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,240 people and seven constituent neighborhoods, Newtown is the 563rd largest community in Pennsylvania.
+Newtown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Newtown home prices are not only among the most expensive in Pennsylvania, but Newtown real estate also consistently ranks among the most expensive in America.

-Newtown is a decidedly white-collar borough, with fully 91.39% of the workforce employed in white-collar jobs, well above the national average.
+Newtown is a decidedly white-collar borough, with fully 89.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newtown is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Newtown who work in sales jobs (15.32%), teaching (14.33%), and management occupations (13.87%).
+There are especially a lot of people living in Newtown who work in management occupations (16.68%), sales jobs (15.50%), and office and administrative support (10.30%).

 In addition, Newtown is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 The people who call Newtown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Newtown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Newtown include German, Italian, Polish, and English.
+The greatest number of Newtown residents report their race to be White, followed by Asian.
+Important ancestries of people in Newtown include Irish, German, Italian, English, and Polish.

 The most common language spoken in Newtown is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Italian and French.